FOURTH EDITION | EDUCATION SERVICE

 As an eligible Servicemember, Veteran, dependent, Guard member or Reservist planning to use the GI Bill, you are a consumer about to make one of the most important decisions of your life.
 Where you begin your post-secondary education is critical.
 Similar to a car, your education is a big investment.
-Would you buy a car before considering your needs or before checking available resources for ratings and prices?
-The answer of course is "no" and that’s why you owe it to yourself to thoroughly consider your needs and what different schools have to offer before choosing a school or program that's the right fit for you.
+Would you buy a car before considering your needs or before checking available resources for specifications, reliability ratings, and prices?
+The answer of course is "no." You owe it to yourself to thoroughly consider your needs and what different schools have to offer before choosing a school or program that's the right fit for you.

 Making informed decisions about how to use your benefits and how they can best meet your needs means doing a little homework before classes start.
 This guide presents six important factors you should consider towards becoming an informed consumer first and a GI Bill user second.